Frijol/climate-change/glossary.md

 # NAS
 National Academy of Sciences

+# New Pangaea
+A term used to refer to the ecological globalization/homogenization of the world through the spreading of non-native species via human activities

 # ocean acidification
 the reduction of alkalinity in the world's oceans through absoroption of human-produced carbon dioxide from preindustrial levels of 8.2 to a projected 7.8 by 2100

+# ocean conveyor
+Circulation of the ocean.
+They move underwater (brought down through sea chimneys) south of Africa, around Antarctica, through the Indian and Pacific Oceans, then come back up at the Atlantic to join the Gulf Stream and move north again to the sea chimney there.

 # peak oil
 the point in time when the maximum extraction of oil is reached (based on a theory by M. King Hubbert, a Shell researcher)